Other Lessons in This Course

 Maybe you can’t afford fancy commercials, giant billboards, and a guest spot on Good Morning America, but you can still get a ton of attention with promotional stress balls.
 These giveaways may seem like little foam toys, but they have an enormous impact when it comes to advertising your company.

 With thousands of options, it’s time for an easier way to find your perfect stress ball and keep your sanity.
 Luckily, we’re here to help you narrow down your options and create a good design.
+These are the tips to getting a good stress ball:

 - 1. Pick the Right Stress Ball